 - Heroic Sacrifice: "I am ready to redeem him."

-- The Illuminati: Someone is behind that weird sex club.
+- The Illuminati: Someone is behind the orgy.

 - In Vino Veritas: Bill and Alice can only get a bit more honest with each other after smoking a joint.
 This is an interesting deviation from the original novella, where no psychoactive substances were needed for the game changing confessions.